ivanwills/node-getopt-long/README.md

 Every option generates an internal *getoptLongParam* object.
 Options specified on the command line are checked in the specified order so if any conflicts occur the first specified one wins.

+### The Spec

+First the names, a pipe delimited list of names

+eg

+    name|longer-name|n

+The first name becomes the key to the returned options Object eg options.name

+Then comes '!', '+' or '='

+* ! - negate - allows the user to specify they don't want that option (eg --no-name) This sets the value for that object to false
+* + - increment - Allows the value to be incremented by specifying the option multiple times.
+E.g. for 'verbose|v+'

+    cmd -vvv

+would set option.verbose to 3.
+* = - assign a value - Allows the user to passing a value with a type n = integer, s = string and f = float.
+E.g.
+** string|s=s - requires a string value
+** integer|i=i - requires an integer value
+** float|f=f - requires a floating point number

+Value parameters can also be Array or Object values, Array values can be specified multiple times and object values are specified as key=value pairs.
+Eg

+* array|a=s@ - would allow 'cmd -a value --array value2
+* objecto=s% - would allow 'cmd --object key=value -o key2=value2

 Configuration
 =============